Benchmarking predictive models, nutrients and irrigation for management of downy and powdery mildews and white blister (VG07070)

 This project focused on white blister on brassicas, powdery mildew on cucurbits and downy mildew and anthracnose on lettuce.
 The project determined the efficacy and economics which could be achieved with weekly fungicide sprays, disease predictive models, irrigation timing and growing a resistant variety, but the latter was the most superior IPM tool.
 It evaluated the benefits of nutrient management; developed a disease predictive model for powdery mildew of cucurbits and a detection kit for airborne spores of white blister.

-Major outcomes of the research were:
+Major outcomes of the research

 - White Blister of brassicas: